 Modern homeopathic injections sometimes help when everything else has failed.
 Because the prostate is so close to the rectum, nutritional supplements made into suppository form can reach their target more efficiently and at higher levels.
 Changes in diet may have a dramatic effect on reducing symptoms and flare-ups of prostatitis.

 Have you been diagnosed with prostate enlargement or prostatitis, or think you might have it?
 Let the office of Hayle Aldren, MD, MD(H), in Phoenix offer new solutions for these frustrating problems.
-Call to schedule your consultation or book an appointment online today.
+Call to schedule your consultation today.